oscarmires/dasmoto/README.md

 # Dasmoto
-A demonstration of basic HTML layout using semantic elements-
+A demonstration of basic HTML layout using semantic elements.